better-internet/radworks-grants/grants/README.md

 * Deliverable B takes 2 months and you want 10,000 UDSC

 Both may be approved to start on the same date, at which point you will receive 6,000 USDC (40% of Deliverable A + 40% of Deliverable B).
 At the end of month 1, once Deliverable A is completed, you will get the remaining 60% of that (3,000 USDC).
 And once Deliverable B is completed, you will get the remaining 60% of that (6,000 USDC).
 So the total will be the original 15,000 USDC you requested.

+## FAQs

+*Q: Does the Radicle Grant Program assist with taxes involved in payments?*

+A: No. Any tax or other compliance is the responsibility of the grantee.

+*Q: How are payments handled if a grant project's work is late?*

+A: There will be a grace period of 2 months after the grants program's 6 month term is ended.
+After this, all grant program funds are returned to the Radicle Treasury.
+If work is last beyond this, the grantee will need to wait until the next grant's wave for payment, assuming they finish the work.